error-tracker/php-sdk/README.md

 The core Error Tracker SDK for [PHP](https://php.net).
 This library is for interacting with the Error Tracker API with PHP.
-You can also use this package for registering a error handler for a vanilla PHP app.
+You can also use this package for registering an error handler for a vanilla PHP app.

+## Who is this for?

+-   Developers who need a universal view of errors and bugs - before their client or users complain.
+-   Developers who need raw access to the API so you can report your own errors.
+-   Those using a native PHP application and need to register an error handler.
+-   Developers creating a third party plug-in for an unsupported PHP framework.
+-   QA / Testers who need an overall knowledge of errors across multiple systems

 ## Installation